Today I learned about foreign keys in GORM.

 }

-However, if the foreign key name happens to exist in the owner type, GORM will usually mistakenly interpret it as a Has One relationship, so it needs to be specified manually, for example:
+However, if the foreign key name happens to exist in the owner type, GORM will typically mistakenly assume it is a Has One relationship, so it needs to be specified manually, for example:

 type User struct {